👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 - sits at the intersection of three continents,

-- controls some of the most critical Sea Lines of Communication, and
+- controls some of the most

-- possesses one of the world’s largest concentrations of energy resources.
+world’s largest concentrations of energy resources.

 - How energy flows?

-- How do trade moves? and
+- How does trade move? and

-- ultimately, how is power distributed across the global system?
+is power distributed across the global system?

-In an era increasingly defined by de-dollarisation and the emergence of a multipolar world, control over -
+the emergence of a multipolar world, control over -

 - resources,

-- strategic corridors, and
+- strategic

-Thus, the competition, conflict, and struggle become unavoidable, which tells that tensions of the Middle East are not accidental, but are the logical outcome of geography itself.
-Where
+- Thus, the competition, conflict, and struggle become unavoidable, which tells that tensions of the Middle East are not accidental, but are the logical

 - strategic resources,

-- critical sea lanes, and
+- critical sea

 - rival powers intersect,

-- conflict inevitably follows.
+- Conflict inevitably follows.

 “The map does not merely describe the world.